 1 Enigma, Barcelona

-A restaurant like a secretive members club, designed like a maze of meandering halls, all looking alike and messing with your memory and sense of direction.
+A restaurant like a secretive members club, designed like a maze of secret chambers, all looking alike and messing with your memory and sense of direction.
 This is the restaurant that has kept us pondering ever since we had dinner there.
 An elaborate review will follow, but this is not the type of restaurant where you describe each dish (there’s simply too many), this is an experience that you undergo and then it gets under your skin.
 Everything is tested and challenged at Enigma: your taste buds, your senses, your sight.
 What you see isn’t necessarily what you taste and vice versa.
 Plates like abstract paintings, with a touch of realism here and there.
 And flavours, both new and known, dished up in completely new form.
 It’s mysterious and, yes, enigmatic.
 We recently interviewed the master mind, chef Albert Adrià, the post will be up soon.
 But for now: Enigma is what happens when you take food to the next level and that is why it’s our World’s Best Restaurant and Albert Adrià our best chef of 2017!
 Your prize is on its way!

 Have a wonderful New Year everybody!